Beginning to Use Forms With JavaScript

 Getting Input¶

-No More prompt()
+No More prompt()!

-dialog box.
+We're going to start using forms instead of the prompt() dialog box.
 We want to start doing more HTML based programming, like the example below.

 Demo